koto-lang/koto/crates/cli/docs/about.md

   while also managing to avoid inexpressive terseness.
-- **Language Design:** Although the syntax and core purpose is very different, [Rust][rust] had a huge impact on Koto's design, in particular Rust's [rich iterator support][rust-iterators] was a majoa influence on emphasizing the role of iterators in Koto.
+- **Language Design:** Although the syntax and core purpose is very different, [Rust][rust] had a huge impact on Koto's design, in particular Rust's [rich iterator support][rust-iterators] was a major influence on emphasizing the role of iterators in Koto.

 ## Tooling